Skip to main content

 The Two Testosterone Environments

 A central concept to grasp is that your body maintains two distinct testosterone environments.
 The first is the testosterone circulating in your blood, known as serum testosterone.
 This is the level measured in a standard blood test and is responsible for the systemic effects we associate with the hormone, from maintaining bone density to influencing mood.
+The second, and for fertility the most significant, is the concentration of testosterone inside the testes themselves.
+This is called intratesticular testosterone (ITT).

 The level of testosterone inside your testes is profoundly higher than in your bloodstream, often 50 to 100 times more concentrated.
 This incredibly rich local environment is an absolute requirement for the maturation of sperm.
 The Sertoli cells depend on this high-octane fuel source to properly nurture developing germ cells through the complex stages of spermatogenesis.

-Your level, while important for overall health, is simply insufficient to get this job done.
+Your serum testosterone level, while important for overall health, is simply insufficient to get this job done.
 When your body is producing its own testosterone via the HPG axis, it naturally creates and maintains this vital, high-concentration testicular environment.

 How External Testosterone Changes the Conversation

 When you apply testosterone gel, you are introducing the hormone from an external, or exogenous, source.
 Your body senses this influx of testosterone in the bloodstream.
-The HPG axis, acting like a sophisticated thermostat, detects that serum are adequate or high.
+The HPG axis, acting like a sophisticated thermostat, detects that serum testosterone levels are adequate or high.
+In response, it dials down its own signals.
+The hypothalamus reduces its release of GnRH, which in turn causes the pituitary to dramatically cut its production of LH and FSH.

 This down-regulation is the body’s attempt to maintain balance.
 The direct consequence of this action is that the primary signal for your testes to produce their own testosterone, LH, effectively disappears.
 Without the LH signal, the Leydig cells cease their production.
 This causes the super-concentrated intratesticular testosterone environment to collapse.